 Two Harbors is currently in the midst of a costly library remodeling project.
 The Friends elected to contribute to this fund through a large silent auction.
 After many hours of phone calls and leg work by Friends volunteers, over 100 community members (private and corporate) either donated items for the auction or contributed money to help offset costs.

 Wanting the caliber of their fundraiser to match the scope of the remodeling project, the Friends didn’t stop there.
 They also coordinated a whole night’s worth of entertainment to go with the auction.
 Live music, poetry readings, and a dessert bar drew in a crowd from all over Lake County.

 The fundraiser, dubbed the "Love Your Library Celebration," also saw monetary success.
 By the end of the night, $3,000 had been raised.
 Two Harbors is one step closer to having the library facility the community deserves!

 Photo Captions: MALF President Mary Ann Bernat congratulates Karen Lee (for the Friends of the Cambridge Public Library), Micky McGilligan (for the Friends of the Two Harbors Library), and Laura Bergen (for the Friends of the Duluth Public Library).

->

-> "Saving the Library Budget" Wins Ramsey Co. the 2012 Evy Nordley Award
+"Become the Next Andrew Carnegie" Wins Ramsey Co. the 2012 Evy Nordley Award

->

-> The Friends of the Ramsey County Libraries’ Evy Nordley Award-winning program takes as its inspiration the career philanthropy of turn-of-the-century American entrepreneur and industrialist Andrew Carnegie.
+The Friends of the Ramsey County Libraries’ Evy Nordley Award-winning program takes as its inspiration the career philanthropy of turn-of-the-century American entrepreneur and industrialist Andrew Carnegie.
 Between 1883 and 1929, seed money put forward by Carnegie made possible the construction of 1689 libraries throughout the United States.
 Carnegie is considered by many to be a truly one-of-a-kind library advocate.